 Use two fingers to hold on to the hair you’re going to cut, similar to a hairdresser.
-Slide your fingers through the hair, moving it away from baby’s head.
+Slide your fingers through the hair, moving it away from your baby’s head.
 When you reach the desired length, carefully cut right underneath, always keeping your fingers between the scissors and your baby.

 4. Be Prepared for Another Round